Villanova gains traction in Vegas as favorite

-Virginia is the No. 1 overall seed in the NCAA tournament, but the Cavaliers are not the clear-but betting favorites in Las Vegas.
+Virginia is the No. 1 overall seed in the NCAA tournament, but the Cavaliers are not the clear-cut betting favorites in Las Vegas.

-At the Westgate SuperBook, Villanova is the favorite at 7-2 to win its second national championship in the last three seasons.
-Duke is next at 5-1, followed by Virginia and Michigan State, which are each 6-1.
+At the Westgate SuperBook, Villanova is the favorite at 7-2 to win its second national championship in the past three seasons.
+Duke is next, at 5-1, followed by Virginia and Michigan State, which are each 6-1.

 William Hill's Nevada sportsbook has Virginia and Villanova listed as co-favorites at 6-1.